Improved entanglement indicators for optical fields and its application in the event-ready experiment for bright squeezed vacuum with induced non-gaussianity: Introduction

-Entanglement indicators of a very handy form involving intensities of optical fields were introduced in \cite{SimonBouw}, and their more efficient form was derived in \cite{MASHA}.
-Several generalizations of these were given in \cite{ZUKUSTOKES} and \cite{RYU}.
-We shall show here a further refinement of these conditions, which leads to more efficient indicators of the detection of entanglement which are based on measurements of (correlations) of field intensities.
-We shall use a simple representation of optical intensity via photon number observables, but the approach can be generalized to other situations.
-All conditions given here will be tailored such that they can be readily used in the case of the four-mode bright squeezed vacuum (essentially the output of strongly driven Type II parametric down conversion).
+Entanglement indicators involving correlations of intensities of optical fields were proposed in \cite{SimonBouw}.
+Their more efficient form was derived in \cite{MASHA} and several generalizations of these were given in \cite{ZUKUSTOKES, ZUKUSTOKES1} and \cite{RYU}.
+In \cite{MASHA2008} it has been investigated that the variance of photon number differences in conjugate modes can also be considered as an witness of non-classicality in squeezed vacuum state.
+Here, we show a further refinement of these conditions, which leads to more efficient entanglement indicators.

-All this will be put in the form of conditions on correlations of Stokes measurements.
-These will be formulated both for the standard quantum optical stokes observables, as well as modified "normalized" Stokes observables, see \cite{ZUKUSTOKES}.
-Below one can find a short description of these observables.
-This will be followed by a discussion on the entanglement conditions that we want to improve, and finally the improved conditions will be derived.